DataStax-Academy/zdm-scenario-katapod/step4.md

 <div class="step-title">Phase 1c: Start the proxy</div>

-_Goal: configure and start the Ansible playbook that automate the creation and deployment of the ZDM proxy on the target machine(s)._
+_Goal: configure and start the Ansible playbook that automates the creation and deployment of the ZDM proxy on the target machine(s)._

-First run a `bash` shell on the `zdm-ansible-container`: this will be needed a few times in the rest of this lab.
+First start a `bash` shell on the `zdm-ansible-container`: this will be needed a few times in the rest of this lab (and will be in the "zdm-ansible-console" terminal).

 ```
 ### container